 Canning Pectin Ratio Calculator

-Calculate the correct pectin-to-fruit ratio for jams and jellies based on fruit type, sugar level, and pectin brand.
+Calculate the correct pectin-to-fruit ratio for homemade jams and jellies from fruit type, batch size, and sugar level.

 How pectin works: